EbbaGronvall/chore-planner-frontend/README.md

 # ChorePlanner

-When I was a kid living at home with my parents I often got into trouble for not doing the chores I was asked to do.
-I simply forgot to do them due to my ADHD.
-But whenever my parents left me a note with what they needed me to do I did it without any problems.
-Me knowing how hard it is to remember things and how hard it is on parents to constantly nag their kids about simple chores I got the inspiration for the ChorePlanner.
-On my website the parents can give their kids chores and the kids can see them and when they need to be done and everything.
+ ## Introduction

+Growing up with undiagnosed ADHD I often got in to trouble for forgetting to do the chores mum and dad asked me to do.
+They called me lazy and thougt I was inconciderate but it was never out of laziness or anything like that.
+I simply forgot.

+Seeing my nephews grow up now I think about how much easier my life as a kid would had been if I had a platform where my parents could assign me the chores they wanted me to do!
+And image being able to see what tasks they set for my sisters?
+It would have given everything the transperency I needed as a kid.

+All of this gave me the idea of creating a platform for families to plan their lives.